redshadowz/GroupFinder/README.md

 PS: I made the 'Group Maker' for my niece.
 She hated finding groups for low-level dungeons.
 I tried to get her to /whisper people in her level range, but it was too much work for her.

 PS: I made the Chat Filtering because Everlook was absolutely filled to the brim with gold-sellers and other spammers.
+I personally turn off 'Show groups in Chat' and toggle 'Show groups in Minimap' to turn World into a chatroom.

 PS: With the Chat Filters, you can make 'World' channel into groups-only, or chat-only.
 So if you don't like what people are talking about in World Chat, you can still see the groups(or vice-versa).